DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     buffer this data is unlikely to remain available for more than a few seconds.

+U
+    Returns the timestamp, as for T, of the most recently available block of samples in the archive.
+To get the most up to date timestamp the duration of a block must be added, but as the archive fills this won't remain valid for more than a few seconds.

 V
     Returns a protocol identification string, currently 1.1.